Colne Dynamoes F.C.: History

 Following 12 clubs leaving the North West Counties League to form the Northern Premier League's new First Division, Colne were elevated to the First Division for the start of the 1987–88 season despite only finishing 8th in the Second Division in the previous season.
-In 1988, a 200 seater stand was built.
+In 1988, a 200-seater stand was built.
 In the following season the club won the First Division championship on goal difference from Rossendale United, only losing three games and conceding 14 goals all season.
 They also won the FA Vase, beating Emley 1–0 in the Wembley final.

 As North West Counties League champions, the club were promoted to the First Division of the Northern Premier League.
 With more investment in the playing squad, including the signing of former Liverpool player Alan Kennedy, 1988–89 saw the club win the First Division with only a single defeat, and subsequent promotion to the Premier Division.

 In the summer of 1989 the club turned full-time, with some players earning more than those at Football League clubs.
 They won the Premier Division by a margin of 26 points with crowds averaging over 1,300, and reached the semi-finals of the FA Trophy where they lost to Conference side Barrow.

 Despite winning the NPL, the club was refused promotion to the Conference as their Holt House ground did not meet the required grading.
 White attempted to arrange a groundshare with Burnley (a club he had attempted to buy in 1989), reportedly offering them £500,000 to play at Turf Moor, but was turned down.
 Following the rejection, plans were unveiled for a new stadium on the edge of neighbouring Nelson.

 However, following a pre-season friendly against Newcastle Blue Star in the summer of 1990, White told the players that the club was to fold.
 Following the Colne fiasco he quit football amidst allegations of death threats and that the money had run out.
 North West Counties League football returned to the town when Colne F.C. were founded and elected straight into the league in 1996, with the new club taking over the Holt House ground.

+Colours

+The club wore all red, with yellow trim.